jwworth/sql-workshop/agenda.md

 *General Advice:*

-1. Try typing the commands into the REPL rather than copying and pasting; that is the fastest way to learn!
-Tab-complete, `CTRL-R`, and `CTRL-P` (the up arrow) are your friends.
+1. Rather than copy-pasting, try typing the commands into the REPL— that's the fastest way to learn!
+Tab-complete, `CTRL-R` (search) and `CTRL-P` (the 'up' arrow) are your friends.
 2. Please maximize your terminal window and your font size!
-The code should be easy to read.
+Code should always be easy to read.
-3. If you get stuck, let us know!
-The error message contains the path forward.
+3. If you get stuck, let us know right away!
+We want you to succeed today.
+Best debugging tip: read the error message.
-   Falling behind isn't fun.

 Throughout the day, we will create a PostgreSQL database and add to it, covering the basic SQL commands.
 Expect a short introduction to the command,